 - For something more Olympian, experience the solitude of exploring nature on over 30 miles of perfectly groomed trails and guaranteed snow at Mt.
 Van Hoevenberg.

-- Whiteface Mountain has long been known for the greatest vertical drop in the east, but this year the team at Whiteface Mountain are taking the experience to a whole new level with an enhanced learning center for kids and adults.
+- Whiteface Mountain has long been known for the greatest vertical drop in the east, but this year the team at Whiteface Mountain is taking the experience to a whole new level with an enhanced learning center for kids and adults.
 The Whiteface Mountain Shuttle stops just outside High Peaks Resort on Saranac Avenue and drops you off at Whiteface Mountain so you can be on the slopes instead of looking for a parking spot.
 Lift tickets must be purchased in advance and availability is limited.

 - If you're looking for a smaller mountain in the center of town, Saranac Lake's Mt.
 Pisgah is a great option.
 A classic "small town" ski hill, Mt.
 Pisgah skiers enjoy green and blue level slopes and the dedicated staff and warm atmosphere make this ideal for families seeking a more mellow experience.